MegaManSec/JoshuaHu/menu/ideas.md

 - Fuzz scripting languages' _scripts_ using AFL++ to instrument actual in-script functions.

 - Some type of "fake symbol insertion" into binary files so when they're debugged, incorrect code is shown.

+- Discuss about Iranian censorship -- https://ooni.org/post/2022-iran-technical-multistakeholder-report/#blocking-of-browser-extension-repositories

+- Talk about how multibillion dollar companies are being taken over by children

+- Discuss movie posters history

+- Invent an IPv6 blocklist algorithm that works for hosting and residential

+- On being arrested in 2014

+- Create a page that tracks BA members now/then.